-Access a health care provider to receive ongoing medical care and/or timely care for urgent, non-life-threatening illnesses and injuries at a Fraser Health Urgent and Primary Care Centre.
+Access a health care provider to receive timely care for urgent, non-life-threatening illnesses and injuries at a Fraser Health Urgent and Primary Care Centre.

 What is an Urgent and Primary Care Centre?

 An Urgent and Primary Care Centre (UPCC) is a medical facility that provides:

 Provides care for urgent, non-life-threatening medical concerns when you are unable to see your family practitioner or access a walk-in clinic in a timely manner.

 Assesses your health care needs and helps connect you with the appropriate services, at the UPCC or in the community.